 2015 Gala des Étoiles dance recital at the Teatro alla Scala.
 Stars dancers (alphabetical order) Roberto Bolle, Claudio Coviello, Marlon Dino, Maria Eichwald, Melissa Hamilton, Lucia Lacarra, Nicoletta Manni, Massimo Murru, Leonid Sarafanov, Alina Somova, Ivan Vasiliev, Maria Vinogradova, Svetlana Zakharova, and Mick Zeni.
 David Coleman conducts the Orchestra del Teatro alla Scala.
-Directed for the screen by Lorena Sardi.
+Directed for TV by Lorena Sardi.
 Released 2016, disc has 5.1 dts-HD Master Audio sound.
 Grade: A (see qualifications below)

 1. Three Preludes with Lucia Lacarra and Marlon Dino; choreography by Ben Stevenson; music by Sergei Rachmaninov; solo piano by Roberto Cominati.
 I'm in Dallas, Texas, and I'm so proud!
 Out of the entire world of dance, this Gala opens with something from Ben, today Director of the Texas Ballet Theater and godfather of dance in Dallas/Fort Worth!
-Three Preludes is a great choice for this---combining classical purity with strikingly original passages, all covering a smoldering sexuality.
+Three Preludes is a great choice for this — combining classical purity with strikingly original passages, all covering a smoldering sexuality.
 Lucia Lacarra and Marlon Dino, a married couple, are stars of the Bavarian State Opera Ballet:

 2. L'Histoire de Manon - Pas de Deux, Act I Scene 2 with Melissa Hamilton and Claudio Coviello; choreography by Kenneth Macmillan; music by Jules Massenet.
 We know Melissa well as a First Soloist with the Royal Ballet and star in Infra.
 Claudio Coviello is a principal at La Scala.
 Props help out with this costume drama.
 (We just got a full ballet version of Manon from the Paris Opera Ballet, and it has Roberto Bolle as guest star):